Policy Updates

 Understanding the Proposed Changes

-The proposed regulations, known as the Draft Prosumer Regulations 2025, are set to replace the 2015 framework.
-A key aspect of these changes includes a reduction in the tariff for surplus solar power generated by consumers.
+The proposed regulations, known as the proposed Prosumer Regulations 2025, are set to replace the 2015 framework.
+A key aspect of these changes includes a reduction in the tariff for surplus solar power produced by consumers.
 Currently, the tariff stands at PKR 26 (approximately $0.093) per kilowatt-hour (kWh), but NEPRA is considering halving this rate to PKR 13 per kWh.
 This adjustment reflects a strategic effort to encourage smaller solar projects and promote stability within the electricity grid.

 Impact on Consumers and the Market